Global Health Initiative

 What Past Residents Have to Say

-First and foremost I believe that West Sub trains you to be a good doctor in resource poor communities.
-Furthermore, West Sub attracts residents that are interested in caring for the underserved both at home and abroad.
-As such there is a community of interested individuals who love to share experiences and provide support.
+underserved, both at home and abroad.
+As such, there is a community of interested individuals who love to share experiences and provide support.
 There are opportunities that are already established abroad or the flexibility to pursue personal interests.
 Maternal Child Health Curriculum and fellows are also often geared towards global health.
 Lots of self directed learning opportunities available that are prepared for easy access.

 MCH INTERNATIONAL HEALTH NOON CONFERENCES: MONTHLY